gamefreakoneone/Project-Memoria_Dementia-Assistant/README.md

 # Memoria: The Dementia Assistant

 Memoria is an intelligent dementia assistance system designed to improve safety and accessibility for users.
-It combines computer vision for fall detection with a smart conversational agent ("Jeeves") that can help locate lost objects and recall past activities.
+It combines computer vision for fall detection with a smart conversational agent ("Memoria") that can help locate lost objects and recall past activities.

 ![Demo GIF](Demo/shortened%20project%20meoria%20(1).gif)